pathtofile/sgproxy/README.md

 #  Then run goproxy
 sgproxy -port 8443 -tls-key tls.key -tls-cert tls.crt

-# Send request to proxyt, but overwrite runtime-default url
+# Send request to running sgproxy, but overwrite runtime-default url
 # Used to proxy multiple URLs at once, or be different users
 curl 'http://127.0.0.1:8000/?sgproxy-url=https://bing.com'
 curl 'http://127.0.0.1:8000/?sgproxy-username=other&sgproxy-password=person'